marteinn/IdeLISP/README.md

 # IdeLISP
-This is a LISP i'm putting together while reading [Build Your Own Lisp](http://www.buildyourownlisp.com/).
+This is a LISP I put together while reading [Build Your Own Lisp](http://www.buildyourownlisp.com/).
 Inspired by Lispy, Clojure and Common Lisp.

 ## Installing